cs1302uga/cs1302-exercises/misc/MacOS.md

 1. **Open Terminal.**

+2. **Install Homebrew.**
+   To do this, you will need to type a command at the prompt.
+When presenting such commands, we often prepend the line with a `$` to denote the shell prompt.
+In exampes like this, the `$` lets you know that the line that follows is to be typed in your terminal emulator at the shell prompt, which usually ends with `$` followed by a white-space.
+   **Do not type or copy this first `$` as it is not part of the command.*

-2. **Install Homebrew.** Type the following command:
+   To install Homebrew, type the following command:
    ```
    $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
    ```
-   The `$` denotes the shell prompt.
-In exampes like this, the `$` lets you know that the line that follows is to be typed in your terminal emulator at the shell prompt, which usually ends with `$` followed by a white-space.

 3. **Install Utilities.** Type the following command:
    ```